-For each of the Funds that do not have 10 years of historical returns, the following indices or combination of indices were used as proxies for the Funds returns for periods between the inception of the Funds and ten years prior to the inception of the Funds.
+For each of the Funds that do not have ten (10) years of historical returns, the following indices or combination of indices were used as proxies for the Funds returns for periods between the inception of the Funds and ten years prior to the inception of the Funds.

-Funds Reference Index

-RGP Global Sector Fund MSCI World Index

-RGP Global Sector Class MSCI World Index

-SectorWise Conservative Portfolio This benchmark index is composed of 6% of the Canada S&P/TSX Composite Index, 20% of the S&P 500 Index, 14% of the MSCI EAFE Index, 30% of the S&P Canada Aggregate Bond Index, 6% of the S&P Canada Investment Grade Corporate Bond Index, 6% of the Bloomberg Barclays Global Aggregate Index (\$CAD), 6% of the Bloomberg Barclays Global Aggregate Index (local currencies) and 12% of the Bloomberg Barclays Global Corporate Index (local currencies).

-SectorWise Balanced Portfolio This benchmark is composed of 9% of the Canada S&P/TSX Composite Index, 31% of the S&P 500 Index, 20% of the MSCI EAFE Index, 18% of the S&P Canada Aggregate Bond Index, 4% of the S&P Canada Investment Grade Corporate Bond Index, 5% of the Bloomberg Barclays Global Aggregate Index (\$CAD), 5% of the Bloomberg Barclays Global Aggregate Index (local currencies) and 8% of the Bloomberg Barclays Global Corporate Index (local currencies).
+Funds Reference Index RGP Global Sector Fund MSCI World Index (CAD) RGP Global Sector Class MSCI World Index (CAD) SectorWise Conservative Portfolio This benchmark index is composed of 6% of the S&P/TSX Composite Index, 20% of the S&P 500 Index (CAD), 14% of the MSCI EAFE Index (CAD), 30% of the S&P Canada Aggregate Bond Index, 6% of the S&P Canada Investment Grade Corporate Bond Index, 6% of the Bloomberg Barclays Global Aggregate Index (\$CAD), 6% of the Bloomberg Barclays Global Aggregate Index (local currencies) and 12% of the Bloomberg Barclays Global Corporate Index (local currencies).
+SectorWise Balanced Portfolio This benchmark is composed of 9% of the S&P/TSX Composite Index, 31% of the S&P 500 Index (CAD), 20% of the MSCI EAFE Index (CAD), 18% of the S&P Canada Aggregate Bond Index, 4% of the S&P Canada Investment Grade Corporate Bond Index, 5% of the Bloomberg Barclays Global Aggregate Index (CAD), 5% of the Bloomberg Barclays Global Aggregate Index (local currencies) and 8% of the Bloomberg Barclays Global Corporate Index (local currencies).
+SectorWise Growth Portfolio This benchmark is composed of 12% of the S&P/TSX Composite Index, 41% of the S&P 500 Index (CAD), 27% of the MSCI EAFE Index (CAD), 8% of the S&P Canada Aggregate Bond Index, 2% of the S&P Canada Investment Grade Corporate Bond Index, 3% of the Bloomberg Barclays Global Aggregate Index (CAD), 3% of the Bloomberg Barclays Global Aggregate Index (local currencies) and 4% of the Bloomberg Barclays Global Corporate Index (local currencies).
+GreenWise Conservative Portfolio This benchmark is composed of 40% of the MSCI World ESG Leaders Index (CAD), of 42% of the FTSE Canada Universe Bond and of 18% of the Bloomberg Barclays MSCI Green Bond Index (Canadian dollar hedged).